 - Unwanted Rescue: Harry Kim greatly enjoys being chained up by the Delaney Sisters and threatened with mental enslavement via their evil Brain Probe, so he objects when Tom comes barging in for a Big Damn Heroes.

 - Weird Science: The Raygun Gothic version.

-- You Just Ruined the Shot: In "Bride Of Chaotica!" photonic aliens mistake the simulation for reality and go to war with Chaotica.
-Although given that they were, well, photonic beings living in the photonic subspace layer in which Voyger was stuck, the Chaotica's Death Ray was very real for them - and killing many of them.
+- You Just Ruined the Shot: In "Bride Of Chaotica!", photonic aliens mistake the simulation for reality and go to war with Chaotica.
+Although given that they were, well, photonic beings living in the photonic subspace layer in which ''Voyager'' was stuck, Chaotica's Death Ray was very real for them - and killed many of them.